From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • FTQ = 90%

-Score below 80% indicates a significant number of defects and suggests a need to improve your production processes or quality control measures.
+A score below 80% indicates a large number of defects and suggests a need to improve your production processes or quality control measures.
 80% – 90% is considered an average score, suggesting room for improvement.
 Above 90% is considered a high score, signifying a well-functioning production process with minimal defects.

 2.2.
 Defect Rate